Walter Pitts: Academic career

-Personal life, emotional trauma and decline
+Personal life and death

 In 1951, Wiener convinced Jerome Wiesner to hire some physiologists of the nervous system.
 A group was established with Pitts, Lettvin, McCulloch, and Pat Wall.
 Pitts wrote a large dissertation on the properties of neural nets connected in three dimensions.
 Lettvin described him as "in no uncertain sense the genius of the group … when you asked him a question, you would get back a whole textbook."
 Pitts never married.
 Pitts was also described as an eccentric, refusing to allow his name to be made publicly available.
 He continued to refuse all offers of advanced degrees or positions of authority at MIT, in part as he would have to sign his name.

 In 1952, Wiener suddenly turned against McCulloch—his wife, Margaret Wiener, hated McCulloch—and broke off relations with anyone connected to him, including Pitts.

 Although he remained employed as a research associate in the Research Laboratory of Electronics at MIT "as little more than a technicality" for the rest of his life, Pitts became increasingly socially isolated.
 In 1959, the paradigmatic "What the Frog’s Eye Tells the Frog’s Brain" (credited to Humberto Maturana, Lettvin, McCulloch and Pitts) conclusively demonstrated that "analog processes in the eye were doing at least part of the interpretive work" in image processing as opposed to "the brain computing information digital neuron by digital neuron using the exacting implement of mathematical logic", leading Pitts to burn his unpublished doctoral dissertation on probabilistic three-dimensional neural networks and years of unpublished research.
 He took little further interest in work, excepting only a collaboration with Lettvin and Robert Gesteland which produced a paper on olfaction in 1965.

 Pitts died in 1969 of bleeding esophageal varices, a condition usually associated with cirrhosis and alcoholism.